EthylOH/EthylOH-Python/README.md

 * **Why Python?** Web apps, data analysis, AI, automation, and prototypes all run on Python.
 It is the foundation of many programs.

-* **Skills You Will Gain:** You will learn how to think logically, break down complex problems, and write clean, functional code from scratch.
+* **Skills You Will Gain:** You will learn how to think logically, break down complex problems, and write clean, functional python code from scratch.

-Good luck and have fun!

 # Setup
 An **IDE** (Integrated Development Environment) is recommended for this course.
 This will be your digital workbench.